4Shubby/Sports_Analytics/README.md

 # Sports_analytics

-Code I used for Tampa Bay Buccaneers using their proprietary performance ratings (PER).
+Code for Tampa Bay Bucs using proprietary performance ratings (PER).

 Finished documents can be viewed on my Research Gate site.